 This boxing gym was established in June 2016 as a result of a conversation between two friends Trinidad Garcia and Yuri Polyak, during a rematch between Mayweather and Maidana in 2015.

 The gym provides boxing classes for people of all levels and abilities.
 The Unanimous Boxing Gym offers an average of 8 classes daily to over 400 members, and the boxing classes contain real techniques and real skills.

 2. Franklin Street Boxing Gym Chicago

-Franklin Street Boxing club is another well-known fitness club that gives its client good self-confidence and a high level of success.
+Franklin Street Boxing Club is another well-known fitness club that gives its clients good self-confidence and a high level of success.

 The boxing club is owned by Ray Pace and Jimmy Mango and is located at 162 N Franklin St, Chicago, 1L 60606.
 Jimmy Mango was a Golden Gloves champion in his youth, and his partner Rap Pace was voted Chicago City championship “Most Exciting Fighter” in 1976.

 The club conducts boxing classes for all age groups, including men, women, children, pros, and amateurs coming from different backgrounds and disciplines.
 The boxing club has well-trained and professional trainers having 30+ years of experience in the sport.

 3. Sam Colonna MMA, Fitness and Boxing Gym Chicago